 - A PGS may find it advantageous in grant applications to identify as “Professor of the Graduate School” rather than “Professor Emerita” or “Professor Emeritus.”

 - A PGS will be deemed to have been recalled to service for purposes of determining departmental voting rights under Senate By-Law 55.D (3).
+(Essentially, that means they have voting rights on all departmental matters, except personnel matters; they may be accorded voting privileges on personnel matters, but only as a class consisting of all recalled Emeritae/i, and only as specified in the bylaw.)

 Procedure for appointment and reappointment